lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 The [*nginx-haskell-module*](https://github.com/lyokha/nginx-haskell-module)
-allows for running in Nginx written in Haskell synchronous and asynchronous tasks, per-worker and shared services, and content handlers.
+allows for running in Nginx written in Haskell synchronous and asynchronous tasks, request body handlers, per-worker and shared services, and content handlers.

 # Synchronous tasks